marciof/Eon/specification/specification.md

 4'294'967'296
 # 4294967296

-1'000.0
+infinity
-# 1000
+# infinity
 ```

 ## Reference

 A mutable container for a value.
-It extends the [map](#map) prototype by restricting its size to exactly one element and making the key and value one and the same.

 ### Examples